 We really appreciate the 1.9-foot ground clearance, off-road tires, articulating hitch, and Timbren axle-free independent suspension of the Vorsheer XOC Extreme Overland Camper ($49,995).
 Just in case you get stuck, there’s a heavy-duty D-ring to drag the trailer out with a winch.

 The frame features additional weld strength, including extra gussets that provide torque resistance for extreme off-road travel.
 The outside compartment has pass-through storage, a utility box, and a power box that includes two batteries, a power transfer case, and a prewired 140-watt solar panel.
 There’s also a water heater and outdoor shower.

 Its optional bonus storage holds two extra 5-gallon jerry cans.
-And the optional rooftop tent can sleep three kiddos or two adults.
+And the optional rooftop tent (for an additional $3,000) can sleep three kiddos or two adults.

 - Exterior length: 15 ft.